-The Political Reform Act, an initiative adopted by voters, states that one of the fundamental purposes of the Act is to ensure that receipts and expenditures in election campaigns are truthfully and fully disclosed.
-In order to do so, an individual that chooses to act as a committee treasurer, assistant treasurer, or principal officer must know the finance and recordkeeping requirements.
+One of the fundamental purposes of the Political Reform Act (Act) is to ensure that receipts and expenditures in election campaigns are truthfully and fully disclosed.
+In order to do so, an individual who chooses to act as a committee treasurer, assistant treasurer, or principal officer must be familiar with the finance and recordkeeping requirements.